dstreev/hadoop-cli/README.md

 Sometimes you need to have specific properties set via 'core-site' and 'hdfs-site' property files.
 This includes the configuration settings needed to connect to a High-Availability Namenode Cluster.

-The '--config' option take 1 parameter, a local directory.
+The '--config' option takes 1 parameter, a local directory.
 This directory should contain hdfs-site.xml and core-site.xml files.
 When used, you'll automatically be connected to hdfs and changed to you're hdfs home directory.

 Example Connection parameters.